xanruth/xanruth.github.io/_posts/2025-06-22-hackthebox-titanic.md

 This script first changes the directory to the `/opt/app/static/assets/images` directory.
 It then clears the `metadata.log` file, searches for all `.jpg` files in the directory, uses the **ImageMagick** (`/usr/bin/magick`) program with the `identify` command to obtain their metadata and writes the output to `metadata.log`.

-Monitoring the `metadata.log` file with `tail`, we can observe the file being truncated and overwritten with new metadata, meaning this script is being run as a **root** cronjob:
+Monitoring the `metadata.log` file with `tail`, we can observe the file being truncated and overwritten with new metadata in real time, meaning this script is being run as a **root** cronjob:

 ```bash
 tail -F metadata.log | awk '{ print strftime("%T"), $0; fflush() }'